 To complement the new case and bracelet, AP also developed a matching sand-gold hue for the openworked bridges and mainplate of its handsome Calibre 2972.

-The interplay between this new finish and the rhodium-toned components of the movement’s inner workings results in one of the most effective openworked set-ups of any watch out there.
+The interplay between this new finish and the rhodium-toned components of the movement’s inner workings is simply stunning.
+The result is one of the finest openworked watches we’ve seen for quite some time.

 audemarspiguet.com